lofar-astron/factor/README.md

 * The CASA imager has been replaced by WSClean, which is generally much faster and integrates better with the LOFAR pipeline framework that Factor uses
 * A new option has been added to keep the primary data files used in self calibration in memory, speeding up self calibration dramatically on some systems (set "dir\_local\_selfcal = /dev/shm" under the [cluster] section of the parset)
 * The Dysco storage manager can now be used to compress visibilities and weights, reducing file sizes (and IO) by a factor of ~ 2.5
-* The reimage\_selfcaled option has been removed, as facets are always reimaged now.
-A image\_target\_only option has been added if you wish to reimage only the target
+* The reimage\_selfcaled option has been removed, as facets are always (re)imaged now.
+A image\_target\_only option has been added if you wish to (re)image only the target
-* The skip\_facet\_imaging option has been removed, as facets are always imaged now to improve the subtraction (using up to 6 bands)
+* The skip\_facet\_imaging option has been removed, as facets are always imaged now to improve the subtraction

 Installation